jquery/download.jqueryui.com/README.md

 ## jQuery UI Download Builder

-Run a jQuery UI build with `grunt release`, then copy over the `dist` dir into this project.
+Run a jQuery UI build with `grunt release`, then copy over the result, e.g.
+`dist/jquery-ui-1.9` into the `versions` dir into this project.

 `npm install` to install node modules.